Fact checkedFact Checked

 Sweet Potato with Quinoa and Spinach Salad

-Bake a medium sweet potato and top with a blend of one cup cooked quinoa, chopped vegetables, and garlic and onion powders to taste.
+Bake a medium sweet potato and top with a blend of one cup of cooked quinoa, chopped vegetables, and garlic and onion powders to taste.
 Prepare a salad using one cup of fresh spinach topped with your choice of garden vegetables.

-Sprinkle one teaspoon of chia seeds on top and dress it with a mixture of one tablespoon apple cider vinegar and one tablespoon olive oil.
+Sprinkle one teaspoon of chia seeds on top and dress it with a mixture of one tablespoon of apple cider vinegar and one tablespoon of olive oil.
 The fiber, vitamins, and minerals in this combination are a dynamic and delicious meal.
 Plus, it won’t leave you feeling hungry and will help you continue losing weight.

 One serving contains the following: